How to Learn Java in 2026: The Modern Approach

+The best way to learn Java in 2026 is inside a real IDE with AI-powered teaching, not in a browser sandbox or video course.
 Java powers Android apps, enterprise backends, financial systems, and a massive chunk of the world's infrastructure.
 It's been a top-3 programming language for over two decades, and in 2026 it's still one of the most in-demand skills on the market.
-If you're learning to code, Java is a serious choice.

 The question isn't whether to learn Java.
 It's how.